 Then, set a good default image.
 This will be used when you have a post or page that does not contain an image, so it can still be shared with maximal visibility.
 This image should also be at least 200px x 200px.

-Lastly, go to your personal WordPress profile (just click on your name, top right in the settings) and add a link to your Facebook profile, if you want to associate your Facebook profile with your content.
-If you do, be sure to also enable the “Follow” functionality on Facebook.
+Lastly, follow the steps in this article to go to your personal WordPress profile and add a link to your Facebook profile, if you want to associate your Facebook profile with your content.
+If you do, be sure to also enable the ‘Follow’ functionality on Facebook.

-As you can see, this is a few minutes work.
+As you can see, this is a few minutes of work.
 After that, Yoast SEO takes all of the work out of your hands.
 Sometimes Facebook doesn’t pick up changes right away.
-So if you want to “debug” how Facebook perceives your page, open up a URL in the Facebook Debugger, this one for instance is for the Yoast.com homepage.
+So if you want to “debug” how Facebook perceives your page, open up a URL in the Facebook Debugger, this one, for instance, is for the Yoast.com homepage.